 A recent case study by Medialets shows higher CTRs on tablets (0.59%) compared to desktops (0.23%).
 Ads on mobile apps performed twice as well as those on mobile websites.

-To use mobile ads, the first thing you have to do is identify your core audience.
-Unless your brand is as huge as Apple and Hewlett Packard, you can’t market to everyone.
+To use mobile ads, the first thing that you have to do is to identify your core audience.
+Unless your brand is as huge as Apple or Hewlett-Packard, you can’t market to everyone.

 4. Get local with Google My Business